Lake Rosseau: Geography

 Lake Rosseau is connected to Lake Joseph through the narrows at Port Sandfield and the Joseph River.
 The lake is also connected to Lake Muskoka by the Indian River and the lock system at Port Carling.

 Communities

 Communities on Lake Rosseau include Port Carling, Minett, Windermere, Rosseau and Port Sandfield.

 Community organizations

 There are many community groups based on Lake Rosseau.
 The largest of these is the Muskoka Lakes Association.

 Notable people

 Many notable people have owned cottages on the lake, including Goldie Hawn, Ted Rogers, William Eli Sanford, Martin Short, Lillian Massey Treble and Steve Yzerman.
-The President of the United States, Woodrow Wilson (1913–1921), frequently holidayed on Lake Rosseau, and eventually bought Formosa Island.
+The President of the United States, Woodrow Wilson (1913–1921), frequently holidayed on Lake Rosseau, and eventually bought Formosa Island and Royal Muskoka Hotel (in 1901).
 There is a curious story that in 1914 he signed the register of the Bala Bay Inn after the outbreak of World War I; however, there is no official record of the president being in Canada at that time.